-Emerging Core Strategy
+Core Strategy

-The authority is currently reviewing consultation replies to the draft strategy, the following abstracts are provided for those that relate to transport matters.
+The following abstracts are provided for those that relate to transport matters.

 Strategic Policy 1

 Sustainable Development Principles

 To ensure the sustainable growth of the City new development should be located and designed so that resources are used prudently, the local and wider environment is protected, the challenges of climate change are addressed and the needs of the whole community are taken into account.
 New development should: